This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 Plain yogurt, lime, and mint are all reachable and economical ingredients.
 Combine these together with our meat to make a wonderful and special grilled chicken leg recipe.

-Perhaps serve this grilled chicken leg recipe with this Mediterranean Watermelon Feta Salad recipe and my Rancharoni Macaroni Salad recipe.
+Perhaps serve this grilled chicken leg recipe with this Mediterranean Watermelon Feta Salad recipe and my Rancharoni Macaroni Salad recipe, or these Grilled Green Beans in a Foil Packet.
 If you want to make it a special dinner, think about some dessert with this wonderful Strawberry Rhubarb Cobbler recipe.
 No Matter, what you make, make sure to treat yourself!

 🍗 Ingredients